 Usage

 To use it, we have to define the JSON Schema.
-I go into huge detail in the “What is a JSON Schema” article, but you need to understand that the trigger expects a JSON to be provided with all parameters.
-JSON can be quite complex, so I recommend the following.
+I go into massive detail in the “What is a JSON Schema” article, but you need to understand that the trigger expects a JSON to be provided with all parameters.
+JSON can be pretty complex, so I recommend the following.
 Use the “Use sample payload to generate schema” to help you do this.

 Here are some examples to get you started.
 In this case, we’ll provide a string, integer, and boolean.